CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: 'GitHub webhooks', 'webhook handlers', 'signature verification', and specific event types like 'push', 'pull_request', 'issues', 'release' that users would naturally mention.
+Excellent coverage of natural terms users would say: 'GitHub webhooks', 'webhook handlers', 'signature verification', and specific event types like 'push', 'pull_request', 'issues', 'release'.
+These are terms users would naturally use when seeking this functionality.

 3 / 3